Lady Madonna: Promotional films

 The Beatles made two promotional films for "Lady Madonna", which were syndicated to television broadcasting companies.
 The material was shot on 11 February 1968 at EMI Studios and was distributed by NEMS Enterprises to US and UK TV stations.
 Tony Bramwell directed the two films.

-Although the intention had been to show the Beatles miming to the single, the band decided they wanted to use the time to record a new song.
-The footage therefore consisted of the Beatles recording Lennon's "Hey Bulldog", which became the last of the four new songs they supplied United Artists for use in the Yellow Submarine animated film.
-Little attempt was made to marry up the footage of the Beatles' playing and singing with the audio of "Lady Madonna"; in the second of the two clips, Harrison is shown eating a plate of beans, while both clips show Starr listening to a playback and the Beatles playing alternative instruments from those heard on the song.
+Although the intention had been to show the Beatles miming to the single, the band decided at the last minute that they wanted to use the time to record a new song' the footage then consisted of the Beatles recording Lennon's "Hey Bulldog", which became the last of the four new songs they supplied United Artists for use in the Yellow Submarine animated film.
+Little attempt was made to marry up the footage of the Beatles' playing and singing with the audio of "Lady Madonna", where in the second of the two clips, Harrison is shown eating a plate of beans, while both clips show Starr listening to a playback and the Beatles playing alternative instruments from those heard on the song.
 The promos also included footage of McCartney at Chappell Studios in November 1967, from a session he produced for Cilla Black's single "Step Inside Love".

-A new edit of this footage, together with footage from the band's July 1968 rehearsals of "Hey Jude", was assembled for "Lady Madonna"'s segment in The Beatles Anthology in 1995.
-In 1999, the material was re-edited by Apple to create a new clip for "Hey Bulldog", to help promote the reissue of the Yellow Submarine film.
+A new edit of the footage, together with footage from the band's July 1968 rehearsals of "Hey Jude", was assembled for "Lady Madonna"'s segment in The Beatles Anthology in 1995.
+In 1999, the footage was again reedited by Apple, but this time to create a new music video for "Hey Bulldog" that synchronized it with the song, to help promote the reissue of the Yellow Submarine film.